collapsed-stacks/startups/questions/5684/how-to-make-referral-program-for-social-startups.md

 - tagged: `tech-company`
 - score: 2

-<p>For startups which generate money mostly from Ads, how does one make a referral program inside these kinds of startups?</p>
+For startups which generate money mostly from Ads, how does one make a referral program inside these kinds of startups?

-<p>Facebook, Quora, Stackoverflow... are examples but is there a successful referral program for them?</p>
+Facebook, Quora, Stackoverflow... are examples but is there a successful referral program for them?

 ## No Answers